 Johnson & Johnson is a founding member of the following organizations:

-- Sustainable Healthcare Coalition, a healthcare sector led group that looks for opportunities to inspire sustainable practices in healthcare through the collaboration of its members.
+- The Sustainable Healthcare Coalition is a healthcare sector led group looking for the greatest opportunities to inspire sustainable practices in healthcare through the collaboration of its members.

-- The American Chemistry Society’s (ACS) Green Chemistry Institute’s Pharmaceutical Roundtable (GCIPR), which is dedicated to catalyzing the integration of green chemistry and engineering in the pharmaceutical industry.
+- The American Chemistry Society’s (ACS) Green Chemistry Institute’s Pharmaceutical Roundtable (GCIPR) is dedicated to catalyzing the integration of green chemistry and engineering in the pharmaceutical industry.